atebitftw/zart/README.md

 You can get the Zart Web Player source code here: [Zart Web Player On Github](https://github.com/atebitftw/zart-player).

 ### CLI Player
-*The source code for the CLI player is included in this package, in either the `bin/` or `example/` directories.*

 The CLI player is a full-featured terminal player that supports modern quality-of-life features while remaining true to the original experience:
 - Custom key bindings (macros)
 - Color selection
-- Zart bar visibility
+- Zart bar visibility and color customization
 - Quick-save/restore
-- Text scrolling
+- Text scrolling with mouse wheel support.

 For more information, see the [CLI Player README](https://github.com/atebitftw/zart/blob/main/bin/README.md).